SoK: Anti-Facial Recognition Technology: Attacking to Disrupt Face Pre-processing

 \section{\bf Attacking $\crc{2}$ to Disrupt Face Pre-processing}

-Stage $\crc{2}$ processes raw face images using a series of digital transformations to facilitate further operations in stages $\crc{3}$, $\crc{4}$, and $\crc{5}$.
-AFR proposals targeting this stage seek to disrupt the digital transformation process such that the processed face images are ``unusable'' by subsequent stages.
+\looseness=-1 In stage $\crc{2}$, \adv~processes raw face images with $\mathcal{G}$ to facilitate further operations in stages $\crc{3}$, $\crc{4}$, and $\crc{5}$.
+AFR proposals targeting this stage seek to disrupt $\mathcal{G}$ by transforming an image $x$ into $x'$ such that processed face images $\mathcal{G}(x')$ are ``unusable'' by subsequent FR stages.